 With revenge uppermost in her mind, Chloe poisoned the family’s food.
 Woodruff himself did not eat the food, but his wife and two of his daughters did.
 They died in a matter of hours.

 Chloe allegedly baked a cake that contained the extract of boiled and reduced oleander leaves, which are highly poisonous.

 Chloe’s fellow slaves found out about what she had done.
 In order to protect themselves, they hanged Chloe and unceremoniously threw her body into the Mississippi River.

-Chloe’s ghost is said to haunt the house, and even appears to be in a photograph taken in 1992.
-The National Geographic Explorer believed that it is in indeed Chloe in the photograph.
-Even today, visitors say they have seen a girl in a green turban…
+Chloe’s ghost is said to haunt the house and even appears to be in a photograph taken in 1992.
+The National Geographic Explorer believed that it is indeed Chloe in the photograph.
+Even today, visitors say they have seen a girl in a green turban.

 As for Woodruff’s wife and children?
 Well, they are said to be visible in a 200-year-old mirror in the parlor.
 There are also hand prints, which appear to be inside the mirror.
 No amount of cleaning has been able to remove these prints.